-2018 is here and it’s time for a real fresh clean sleet.
+2021 is here and it’s time for a real fresh clean sleet.
 You should always take care of your SUP-board, to keep it awesome and to maintain its value for the years to come.
-We’ve set up a list for your to give your board extra attention, so you can ride happily into 2018.
+We’ve set up a list for you to give your board extra attention.

 1. Board in the sun